+There are already lots of trees in the area that are all kept healthy be a tree service denton schedule that checks them regularly and responds to any reports of fallen branches or damaged trunks.
+However, as air pollution becomes a bigger problem, planting more trees is only ever a good thing.
 “More trees mean better health and more attractive communities for every Houstonian,” Mayor Sylvester Turner said.
 “Research has shown that improving a city’s tree canopy can help fight climate change, clean our air, provide us with clean oxygen, help clean drinking water, cool surface, and air temperatures, and help reduce stress and improve our health.”

 “When we steward and improve the City’s Urban Forest, we improve the quality of life for all of us.
 This effort is one we are committed to.
 We thank our partners – Apache Corporation, Texas A&M Forest Service, Trees for Houston, and all the wonderful volunteers who for years have shared and supported this annual Arbor Day event,” said Steve Wright, Director, Houston Parks and Recreation Department.
 “We look forward to their continued support of 20 for 20 and Houston’s urban forest canopy.”